kdshea/Coconut-Club-Site/README.md

 - [Tuk Tuks](https://www.pexels.com/photo/a-green-auto-rickshaws-on-a-road-near-palm-trees-11490132/) - Photo by Esra Geziyor

-## 📄 License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).

 **Note: I have obtained permission from the Coconut Club Beach Cafe to share this website as part of my portfolio.**